kqarlos/password-generator/README.md

 copyToClipboard();

 * This shows the function copyToClipboard().
-This function crates an input element genPassword wit the password value.
+This function creates an input element genPassword wit the password value.
 This element then is used to select the password value and execute a copy command on it.
 This effectively copies the password to the clipboard.

 ```html
     function copyToClipboard() {